Frequently Asked Questions

 Where can I purchase Columbia Law School memorabilia?

-There will also be a Columbia University Bookstore pop-up table in Jerome Greene Hall on Saturday, June 16, from 10 a.m. to 4 p.m.
+There will also be a Columbia University Bookstore pop-up table in Jerome L. Greene Hall on Saturday, May 30th, from 10 a.m. to 4 p.m.

 Can I receive Continuing Legal Education (CLE) credit during Reunion weekend?

 Application for New York accreditation of this program will be pending until closer to the date.
-Please see the Panels and Discussions page for times and locations of these panels.
+Please see the Panels and Discussions information.

 Attorneys wishing to receive CLE credit must sign the register both prior to and following the CLE program.